PyLops/pylops/docs/source/roadmap.rst

 Any of the fixes/additions mentioned in the roadmap are directly linked to a *Github Issue* that provides more details onto the reason and initial thoughts for the implementation of such a fix/addition.

+:strike:`Striked tasks` have been completed and related github issue closed with more details regarding how this task has been carried out.

 Library structure
 -----------------